Imagen dinámica

 Now, let’s move on to the next level of our chromatic exploration.
 In this image, we can appreciate the secondary colors, those vibrant tones that emerge from mixing the primaries.
 Green, orange, and violet emerge as if by magic, opening up a new range of possibilities for our creations.

-However, it’s important to note that the quality and vividness of these secondary colors largely depend on the primary pigments used.
+However, it’s important to note that the quality and vividness of these secondary colors depend largely on the primary pigments used.
 For example, the violet you see in the image can be difficult to replicate exactly by mixing common red and blue.
 This teaches us a valuable lesson: the importance of material quality in the art of color.

 Experimenting with different pigments and brands can lead you to discover unique and personal combinations.
 Click here to explore advanced color mixing techniques and take your illustrations to a new level of expression.